 5 National Parks In North India You Can Travel To During Covid

 Oh, for traveling again!
 The Covid lockdown has put a clampdown on any travel plans that you might have had.
 While the early lockdown days were relaxing, the novelty wore out soon and we’d like to step out again.
-Now that most lockdown restrictions are relaxed and tourism spots are reopening, we could set out to travel.
-However, since the Covid threat is still out there, it’s not a safe idea to travel just yet.
+But as the Covid threat is still out there, it’s not a safe idea to travel just yet.

 Of all the travel destinations, national parks are among the most ideal to visit during Covid.
 You get to be isolated from the tourist crowd that mills about the holiday destinations.
 Also, you’re back in touch with nature away from the maddening city life.
-So long as you’re careful with social distancing and sanitation, here are 5 national parks you can visit in North India during the Covid pandemic.
+So long as you’re careful with social distancing and sanitation, here are 5 national parks in North India to visit during Covid.

 However, the main attraction of Desert National Park is its avian population.
 It is home to the critically endangered Great Indian Bustard.
 In addition to this, the winter months attract even more birds here.